 A language classification is required for students ages 3 and older who are recommended for ESE testing.
+However, this language classification is only entered into the TERMS database on the A03 panel upon entry of the student into kindergarten.

-4. Who administers the English language proficiency assessment for a language classification?
+4. Who administers the English language proficiency assessment?

 District-trained school language assessors administer English language proficiency assessments at the school site.
-Schools can also request assessors from the Multicultural, ESOL and Program Services Department by completing the Request for Assessment Form (form 2590A, attachment #3).
+Schools can also request assessors from the Multicultural & ESOL Program Services Education Department by completing the Request for Assessment Form (form 2590A, attachment #3).